 ⇒ Heading to Scotland?
 Check out my Scotland Itinerary 10 Days, Scotland Itinerary 7 Days, Glasgow Tours, Edinburgh vaults tour, things to do in Dumfries and Galloway, things to do in Ayrshire, my guide to Climbing Ben Nevis, 11 Places to Experience the Sunset Edinburgh style, 11 Best Spots to See the Sunset in Glasgow, 18 Beautiful Places in Scotland and 9 great Spa Breaks Scotland.

 This stunning reserve is located in the north of Ireland and is a UNESCO World Heritage Site.
 It is made up of thousands of connected black stone columns.
 Legend has it that an Irish giant named Fionn Mac Cumhaill built the causeway to cross to Scotland.

 Tea is extremely popular in Ireland and served very hot.
 It is virtually always served with milk and sugar.
-Some of the most well-known tea brands in Ireland are Bewley’s (which also have restaurants), Barry’s, and Lyon’s.
+Some of Ireland’s most well-known tea brands are Bewley’s (which also has restaurants), Barry’s, and Lyon’s.
 You may think of Irish coffee when you think of warm Irish beverages but that of course contains whiskey.
 And you probably won’t be surprised to hear that iced tea is not common in Ireland.

 32. Soda Bread